Napa Valley California, USA Travel Guide

 Early morning, year-round, weather dependent.

-September or October to observe the process.
+September or October to take note of the process.

 High season travel calls for advance planning.
 Low season gives tranquility and value.